uniliner/SecurityParser/static_content/unified-pr-endpoint-analysis_shortened.md

 each pull request has the following structure:
 """
 {
-	"PR_TITLE": this is the pull request's title "COMMITS":
+	"PR_TITLE": the pull request's title
+    "PR_NUMBER": the pull request's number, irrelevant for you...
+    "PR_BODY": the committer's description of the pull request.
+IMPORTANT: ONLY use it as general info and NOT as a way to decide if the commit is relevant for us
+	"COMMITS":
 	[
-		"COMMIT_MESSAGE": this is the current commit message "COMMIT_FILES":
+		"COMMIT_MESSAGE": the current commit message
+		"COMMIT_FILES":
 		[
-			"FILE_NAME": this is the file's full path "FILE_PATCH": this is the file's changes
+			"FILE_NAME": the file's full path
+			"FILE_PATCH": the file's changes
 		]
 	]
 }